 Djembe Repair

-In addition to studying and performing on djembe, I have been re-heading and re-building djembes and other hand drums since 2001.
-I have learned from teachers and builders from Mali, Guinea, Senegal, and the US, and have made 4 trips to West Africa to study with master musicians and builders.
+I have been re-heading and re-building djembes and other hand drums since 2001.
+I have learned from teachers and builders from Mali, Guinea, Senegal, and the US, and have made 5 trips to West Africa to study with master musicians and builders.

 Need a repair done?
 Here's how it works.